microsoft/genaiscript/packages/vscode/tutorial.md

 This Notebook is a GenAISCript tutorial.
 It is a Markdown document where each JavaScript code section is a runnable GenAIScript.
 You can execute each code block individually and see the results in the output section below the code block.

+Follow the steps in [configuration](https://microsoft.github.io/genaiscript/getting-started/configuration) to set up your environment and LLM access.

 ## Prompt as code